JackBradley101/JackBradley101.github.io/_posts/2024-05-12-front-bellcranks.md

 - Achieved a **lighter, stiffer** linkage with about **30% less production time**
 - Got end-to-end experience: CAD → FEA/optimization → machining → integration
-- Learned how to balance **optimization** with manufacturability and assembly, and how small choices in the bearing stack and interfaces affect real-world stiffness and serviceability
+- Learned how to balance **optimization** with manufacturability and assembly, and how small choices in the bearing stack and interfaces affect stiffness and reliability